-Dichapetalum cymosum, commonly known in Afrikaans as gifblaar (poison leaf), is a dwarf shrub growing multiple above-ground parts from an extensive underground rhizome and stem system, a kind of underground tree.
+Dichapetalum cymosum, commonly known in Afrikaans as gifblaar (poison leaf) and vaalgif (grey poison), is a dwarf shrub growing multiple above-ground parts from an extensive underground rhizome and stem system, a kind of underground tree.

 The above-ground stem-tip parts are short and woody, not bothering with size, but merely producing leaves to photosynthesise and flowers to reproduce.
 A visible stem may reach 45 cm.